 - Place cake batter ingredients EXCEPT boiling water in a large bowl.
 Using an electric or stand mixer, beat on medium speed for 2 minutes.

-- Scrape down the bottom and add the boiling water.
+- Scrape down the bowl and add the boiling water.
 (Just boiled but still hot is fine.)
 Mix on low until the batter is uniform.
 Scrape the bottom to be sure that there's no thicker batter hanging out down there.

 Cream Cheese Layer